Arizona Hot Spring

 Hot Well Dunes Hot Springs

-Perhaps better known as an ATV recreation getaway than a wellness retreat, the 2,000-acre Hot Well Dunes does offer two hot-springs tubs for soaking.
-The tubs, which reach about 106°F / 41°C, utilize solar power to pump water into the pools from an underground hot spring.
-Keep in mind there might be others in the area riding the dunes and/or camping.
+Perhaps better known as an ATV recreation site than a wellness retreat, the 2,000-acre Hot Well Dunes does offer two hot-springs tubs for soaking.
+The tubs, which reach about 106°F/41°C, utilize solar power to pump water into the pools from an underground hot spring.
+This spot is not the traditional secluded hideout that first comes to mind when thinking about hot springs and instead hosts a variety of travelers.

 If you go